bionitio-team/bionitio/README.md

 Installation and usage instructions are provided separately for each of the implementations of biotool.
 Please see the README.md files in the corresponding sub-folders for each implementation.

 Each implementation of biotool conforms to a standard command line interface, illustrated below.
 There may be small cosmetic differences in help messages due to programming language idiosyncrasies, but otherwise the behaviour of all implementations should be the same.
 The name of the executable program for each version is different, for example, the Python version is called `biotool-py`.
+The examples below show the output from the Python version, however the other implementations will behave similarly.

-In the examples below, `%` indicates the command line prompt.
+In the examples below, `$` indicates the command line prompt.

 ## Help message

 Biotool can display usage information on the command line via the `-h` or `--help` argument:
 ```
-% biotool -h
+$ biotool-py -h
-Synopsis:
+usage: biotool-py [-h] [--minlen N] [--version] [--log LOG_FILE]
+                  [FASTA_FILE [FASTA_FILE ...]]

 Print fasta stats

-Usage:
-  biotool [options] contigs.fasta [another.fa ...]
-Options:
+positional arguments:
+  FASTA_FILE      Input FASTA files

+optional arguments:
-  --help       Show this help
+  -h, --help      show this help message and exit
-  --version    Print version and exit
-  --verbose    Print more stuff about what's happening
-  --minlen N   Minimum length sequence to include in stats (default=0)
+  --minlen N      Minimum length sequence to include in stats (default 0)
+  --version       show program's version number and exit
+  --log LOG_FILE  record program progress in LOG_FILE
 ```

 ## Reading FASTA files named on the command line